koushalpatil/Ultron-AI-Smart-Automation-for-Your-PC/README.md

 Example:

-User Command: "Create a folder folder1 with files txt1, txt2."
+User Command: "Create a folder folder1 "

 Execution: Automatically creates the specified folder with the mentioned files at the designated path.